coderbrent/probable-chainsaw/README.md

 # probable-chainsaw

-The purpose of this project was to experiment on my own with API access (NY Times, in this case) and learn about how to make API calls with JSON and display them on a page.
+The purpose of this project is to experiment on my own with API access (NY Times, in this case) and learn about how to make API calls with JSON and display them on a page.

 My goal is to create a NY Times news search/feed panel that dynamically displays the articles to the user in Bootstrap cards.